AdrianFreemantle/the-trench/CONTRIBUTING.md

 ---

-## 11. Security and Secrets
+## 10. Security and Secrets

 - Never commit secrets, keys, connection strings, or tokens.
 - For local development, use `.env` files that are ignored by Git.
 - In the cluster, all secrets must come from Key Vault via CSI or direct SDK usage with Workload Identity.

-If there is any doubt about security impact, treat the change as security sensitive and document the reasoning in the PR and, if needed, an ADR.
+If there is any doubt about security impact, treat the change as security sensitive and document the reasoning in the PR